 As some of the most common cyber-attacks are happening due to vulnerabilities in operating systems (OS) or applications, the trend of not applying security (or even regular) updates are still high.
 For example, there are still many end users who have PCs or a laptop operating on Windows XP, who lost support by Microsoft on April 8, 2014, or with a Windows 7 who lost support on January 14, 2020.
-Those operating systems are obsolete and anyone who is using them, should upgrade to the latest versions.
-This shouldn’t be applied only on end devices, but also on servers and other crucial parts of the network, to keep it safe from the cyber threats like ransomware or zero-day attacks, that are on the raise.
+Those operating systems are obsolete and anyone who is using them should upgrade to the latest versions.
+This shouldn’t be applied only on end devices, but also on servers and other crucial parts of the network, to keep it safe from the cyber threats like ransomware or zero-day attacks, that are on the rise.
 While many software vendors provide security patches on a regular base, for some situations they can provide security patches that are critical, for situations like zero-day attacks.

 Of course, applying all patches does not guarantee 100% security, because types of cyber-attacks are changing, and criminals keep using different methods.
 They do however provide some ground point for security of your environment.
 Not all security patches are critically important, some of them can resolve just small security bugs, but nevertheless, they are still important.
-You can read more about the most recent cyber threats on the links bellow:
+You can read more about the most recent cyber threats on the links below:

-But keeping all servers and end devices can be time consuming, even for a small company.
+But keeping all servers and end devices can be time-consuming, even for a small company.
 That is why it is recommended (and a preferable way) to use automated patching of your network environment and its services.